 Step 1: Remember There’s An Audience of People

-This lets them know you’re not taking them for granted, and they’ll subconsciously thank you for it, remaining thoroughly engaged because they suspect the spotlight could be thrown on them at any time.
+It lets them know you’re not taking them for granted, and they’ll subconsciously thank you for it, remaining engaged because they suspect the spotlight could be thrown on them at any time.

 Step 2: Never Be Afraid of Actually Getting What You Wanted